14-year-old girl critically hurt, 3 teens in custody after White Center carjacking

-Three teenagers are in custody in connection with an armed carjacking in White Center on Wednesday that ended in a car collision that left a 14-year-old girl critically injured, according to the King County Sheriff’s Office.
+Three teenagers are in custody after an armed carjacking in White Center ended in a crash yesterday, critically injuring a 14-year-old girl, according to the King County Sheriff’s Office.

 A group of teenagers with a gun carjacked a man in White Center before 1 p.m. and took off in the car, according to Capt.
 Tim Meyer.